 - How to keep your toddler warm at night?

-- Other handy camping gear for toddlers
+- Other handy toddler camping gear

 - Be organized – (just basic family camping tips)